mark-summerfield/pxd/README.md

 attributes with attributes given as _name value_ pairs.
 The attributes are made up and could be anything you like.
-Here we've indicated the type of each field and for some a minimum value, for others both minimum and maximum values, and in one case a COBOL-style picture (meaning two alphabetic characters followed by a digit then a hyphen then an alphabetic character then another digit).
+Here we've indicated the type of each field and for some a minimum value, for others both minimum and maximum values, and in one case a COBOL-style picture.

 Note that if you need to include `&`, `<` or `>` inside a `str`, you must use the XML/HTML escapes `&amp;`, `&lt;`, and `&gt;` respectively.